 Kara: You think they're autophagy starts to shut down?

-Dr. Stewart: I certainly thing that a lot of things contributed to that, but we're not these are just questions that we ask ourselves.
+Dr. Stewart: I certainly thing that a lot of things contributed to that, but these are just questions that we ask ourselves.

 Kara: And we need to figure out.